lineofflight/peddler/README.md

 ![Peddler][3]

-**Peddler** is a Ruby interface to the [Amazon MWS API][4], a collection of web services that help Amazon sellers to programmatically exchange data on their listings, orders, payments, reports, and more.
+**Peddler** is a Ruby interface to the [Amazon MWS API][4], a collection of web services that help Amazon sellers programmatically exchange data on their listings, orders, payments, reports, and more.

 To use Amazon MWS, you must have an eligible seller account.